History of rugby union in the United States

 Such is the devotion to English rugby football on the part of University of Pennsylvania's students from New Zealand, Australia, and England that they meet on Franklin Field at 7 o'clock every morning and practice the game.
 The varsity track and football squads monopolize the field to such an extent that the early hours of the morning are the only ones during which the rugby enthusiasts can play.
 Any time except Friday, Saturday and Sunday, a squad of 25 men may be seen running through the hardest kind of practice after which they may divide into two teams and play a hard game.
 Once a week, captain CC Walton, ('11), dental, who hails from New Zealand, gives the enthusiastic players a blackboard talk in which he explains the intricacies of the game in detail.

 Led by Cal and Stanford, a number of universities of the West Coast took a different path and did not play rugby union alongside American football BUT instead eliminated America football and changed their game to Rugby union.
-Other schools that made the switch included Nevada, St. Mary's, Santa Clara, and USC (in 1911).
+Other schools that made the switch included Nevada, St. Mary's, Santa Clara, and USC (in 1911).In 1910 a combined American Universities team visited Australia and New Zealand.
+Visits were made to play teams on the West Coast by the Australian (Wallabies) on their 1909 tour and 1912 tour, and New Zealand (All Blacks) in 1906 tour and 1913 tour.

 At the 1920 Summer Olympics in Antwerp, a United States rugby team (composed largely of players from the University of California and Stanford University) defeated France to win the gold medal.
 Rugby union was again included in the 1924 Summer Olympics in Paris, where the United States defeated France for the gold.
 The player-coach of the United States Olympic gold-winning rugby team at the 1924 Summer Olympics was Alan Valentine, who played rugby for Swarthmore College and also played while at Penn (as he was getting a Master's degree at Wharton School of Finance of University of Pennsylvania).

 Despite this success, however, rugby in the United States was surpassed by American gridiron football but Dartmouth, Penn, and Yale on East Coast played intermittently from the 30s through the 50s and University of California never stopped playing from the last decade of the 19th century through to the present.